sasdf/ctf/writeup/2018/TeaserDragon/rev/Chains of trust/README.md

 load:00007FFFF7FEE5D4                 mov     rdi, 0
 load:00007FFFF7FEE5DB                 syscall                 ; LINUX -
 ```
-Then just bruteforce (`brute.py`) it byte-by-byte to recover the flag.
+Then just [bruteforce](brute.py) it byte-by-byte to recover the flag.
 I just solve it 6 minutes before second blood.
 Thanks god that I implemented the bruteforcer with multiprocessing :)